kubescape/kubescape.io/docs/use_cases/argocd-gates-using-kubescape.md

 Assurance that only vetted, secure, and compliant applications are deployed.

-Early detection of potential security risks, facilitating prompt resolution.
+Build-time detection of potential security risks, facilitating prompt resolution.

 Mitigation of the likelihood of deploying insecure code, which enhances the organization's defense against security infractions and regulatory non-compliance.